 }

-In this scenario, it prints both Huesca and Teruel, as both contain the letter e (lowercase).
+In this scenario, it prints both Huesca and Teruel, since both contain the letter e (lowercase).

 If there is any problem you can add a comment bellow or contact me in the website's contact form